SillyTavern/SillyTavern-Docs/Usage/st-script.md

 Commands are executed automatically only if the Quick Replies extension is enabled.

-For example, you can display a message after sending five user messages by adding the following script and setting it to auto-execute on user message.
+For example, you can display a message after sending five user messages by adding the following script and setting it to auto-execute on the user message.

 ```
 /addvar key=usercounter 1 |